opengisch/QField-docs/documentation/how-to/outside-layers.en.md

 # Shared datasets

-It is possible to use layers stored in a single location—referred to as a localized data path—across multiple projects.
+It is possible to use layers stored in a single location — referred to as a 'localized data path' — across multiple projects.

-This can help reduce storage requirements for large datasets such as orthophoto raster files, land use vector files, etc., as well as ease the management of dataset updates.
+This can help to reduce storage requirements for large datasets such as orthophoto raster files, land use vector files, etc., as well as ease the management of dataset updates.

 There are two main approaches to using shared local datasets: a manual copying method for into devices running QField, and a more integrated approach using QFieldCloud.